 The Startuplifers internship program started in 2011.
 A group of students from Aalto University’s entrepreneurial community believed that the best way to improve entrepreneurship and economy in Finland is to change the way young people perceive entrepreneurship.

-To complete this mission, we send talented Finnish and Swedish students to fast-growing startups in the San Francisco Bay Area and Singapore to experience the world’s most important startup ecosystems.
+To complete this mission, we send talented Finnish and Swedish students to fast-growing startups in the San Francisco Bay Area to experience the world’s most important startup hub.
 The goal is to help students learn, get inspired and find the confidence to one day create world-changing innovations themselves.
 And that’s why we do it all non-profit.

 “The goal is to help students learn, get inspired and find the confidence to one day create world-changing innovations themselves.”